bekk/bekk-christmas/post/talks/mastering-lighting-talks.md

   by a set number of slides shown for a limited time.
 Presenters pacing their speech to line up perfectly as the next slide appears.

-  Lightning-talks are just like regular talks.
+  Lightning talks are just like regular talks.
 On steroids.
 Ripe with constraints.
 authors:
   - Håvard Hvassing
 ---
 Ripe with constraints, mastering lightning-talks requires focus and keeping out distractions.
 They should spark curiosity and even a sense of wonder and interest.
 Leaving your audience eager to find out more about this in their own.

-* Get to the point!
-* Passion and a strong story!
-* It’s not about you.
-It’s all for them

 ## Stay clear of the woods